Brisbane Heatwave Warning: High Temps, Alerts, and Advice

 2. Control air movement inside the home

-Open windows early in the morning when outdoor air is cooler.
-Do the same again after sunset.
-Create cross airflow between opposite rooms whenever possible.
-Use fans to move warm air toward open windows.
-Turn fans off once the room temperature drops to avoid pulling warm air back inside.
+Open windows early in the morning while outside air is still cool, and open them again after sunset to flush out warm air.
+Create cross ventilation between opposite rooms where possible so cool air flows through living areas, and use fans to speed that movement toward open windows.
+Switch fans off once the room is noticeably cooler to avoid drawing warm air back inside.

 3. Cut indoor heat sources and plan cooling tools early

-Avoid using ovens and stovetops during peak afternoon hours.
-Switch off unused electronics that release hidden heat.
-Choose cold meals or simple foods that need little cooking.
-Run washing machines and dryers at night.
+Avoid cooking with ovens and stovetops during the hottest part of the day and turn off unused electronics that give off hidden heat.
+Choose cold meals or simple dishes that need little cooking, and schedule laundry for cooler hours.
 For households planning extra cooling support a clear portable air conditioner guide helps match room size with proper cooling output before heat becomes severe.

 4. Use portable cooling for problem rooms